Mukhtar Ahmed Ansari: Nationalist activities

 Dr. Ansari became involved in the Indian Independence Movement during his stay in England.
 He moved back to Delhi and joined both the Indian Congress and the Muslim League.
 He played an important role in the negotiation of the 1916 Lucknow Pact and served as the Muslim League's president in 1918 and 1920.
 He was an outspoken supporter of the Khilafat movement, and led the Indian medical mission to treat the wounded Turkish soldiers during the Balkan Wars.
-(Syed Tanvir Wasti, The Indian Red Crescent Mission to the Balkan Wars, Middle Eastern Studies, Vol. 45, No. 3, 393–406, May 2009).
 In March 1920, he led a Khilafat Delegation that was sent to England.
 This delegation made speeches, met with cabinet ministers and the prime minister Lloyd George.

-Ansari served several terms as the AICC General Secretary, as well as the President of the Indian National Congress during its 1927 session.
+Ansari served several terms as the general secretary of All India Congress Committee (AICC) and the President of the Indian National Congress during its 1927 session.
 As a result of in-fighting and political divisions within the League in the 1920s, and later the rise of Muhammad Ali Jinnah and Muslim separatism, Ansari drew closer to Mahatma Gandhi and the Congress Party.
 When he became the President of the Indian National Congress in 1927 on the invitation of Mahatma Gandhi, he spent all of his wealth for the Indian National Congress activities, which left him almost bankrupt.
 He spent his later life in writing and developing the Jamia Milia Islamia.

-Ansari was one of the Foundation Committee of Jamia Millia Islamia and also served as the chancellor of the Jamia Millia Islamia university in Delhi soon after the death of its primary founder, Hakim Ajmal Khan in 1927.
+Ansari was one of the founders of Jamia Millia Islamia university and also served as the chancellor of the Jamia Millia Islamia university in Delhi, soon after the death of its primary founder, Hakim Ajmal Khan in 1927.

 Personal life

-Ansari lived in a palatial house, called the Darus Salaam or Abode of peace.
+Ansari lived in a palatial house, called the Darus Salaam or Abode of peace which was the Delhi manor of the Ansari family.
 Mahatma Gandhi was a frequent guest when he visited Delhi, and the house was a regular base for Congress political activities.

 Ansari died in 1936 en route from Mussoorie to Delhi on a train due to a heart attack.
-He is buried within the premises of Jamia Millia Islamia, a university in Delhi.
+He is buried within the premises of Jamia Millia Islamia, a university in New Delhi.

 Progeny

-Many members of Ansari's family remained in India after partition in 1947 and became politicians in free India.
-His immediate progeny and family members include:
+Many members of Ansari's family remained in India after partition in 1947, while others moved to Pakistan.
+Those who remained in India received patronage from the Nehru-Gandhi family and became prominent politicians and leading lights of the Congress party.
+They demonstrated pugnacious street fighter characteristics and flourished in the politics of Uttar Pradesh.

+Ansari's immediate progeny and family members include: